-Melbourne tram #930 is ready for service outside the Strathcona streetcar barn (August 5, 2006) © Hans Ryffel, ERRS
+Melbourne 930 is ready for service outside the Strathcona streetcar barn (August 5, 2006) © Hans Ryffel, ERRS

-No. 930 operated in Melbourne until 1997 when it was withdrawn and placed into reserve storage.
-After years of negotiations, the car was finally shipped to Edmonton as an ambassador for the City of Melbourne and the State of Victoria.
-The car arrived in February 2004, was unloaded and derailed immediately!
-Unfortunately, the wheels were not suitable for our track and had to be re-profiled.
-After extensive truck and brake overhauls car 930 finally entered service in fall 2006.
+Melbourne 930 was withdrawn from service in 1997 and placed in reserve storage.
+In 2004, the car was shipped to Edmonton as an ambassador for the City of Melbourne and the State of Victoria.
+Following extensive truck and brake overhauls, car 930 entered service in 2006.

 Years ago 930 operated in regular service and posed together with 800 at West Coburg Terminus in Melbourne © Graeme Farrar